tkimhofer/nmrdata/README.md

 **Example datasets for 1D NMR spectral analysis in R**

-This data-only R package provides curated 1D proton NMR spectra of murine urine samples collected before and after Roux-en-Y gastric bypass surgery.
-A sham surgery group is included as a negative control [1].
+This data-only R package provides curated 1D proton NMR spectra of murine urine samples collected before and after Roux-en-Y gastric bypass surgery, including a sham control group [1].

 In addition to the processed dataset (`bariatric`), the package contains a minimal set of raw Bruker NMR experiment folders, stored under `inst/extdata/`.